gabe565/cli-of-life/docs/cli-of-life.md

 ### Options

 ```
-      --completion string    Output command-line completion code for the specified shell.
-Can be 'bash', 'zsh', 'fish', or 'powershell'.
+      --completion string    Output command-line completion code for the specified shell (one of: bash, zsh, fish, powershell)
   -f, --file string          Loads a pattern file on startup
       --file-format string   File format (one of: auto, rle, plaintext) (default "auto")
   -h, --help                 help for cli-of-life